Skip to content

 End of Map

 An RVL script has at least 7 columns.
-However the Map may take as many columns as needed.
+However, a Map may take as many columns as needed.

 Map Definition